Tecnativa/doodba/README.md

 should use in your local clones, and that's the one that will be git-ignored by default by the scaffolding `.gitignore` file.

-Another option is that you use the [`COMPOSE_FILE` environment variable][].
-Returning to the example where you are in your local development machine, you might want to add this to your `~/.bashrc` or equivalent:

-    export COMPOSE_FILE=docker-compose.yml:docker-compose.yaml:devel.yaml

 As a design choice, the scaffolding defaults to being explicit.

 ### How can I pin an image version?